darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

 Note the use of an anonymous function, just to cache fromRight optional param.

-'iteratee' param is the callback we see before:
+'iteratee' param is the callback we have seen before:

 ```javascript
 function(subValue, key) {